 I’ve been reading Hannah Arendt’s The Origins of Totalitarianism, for much the same reasons that so many people have recently picked up a copy of Nineteen-Eighty Four for the first time.
 It’s a scintillating read, and I find myself highlighting so many paragraphs and underlining so many sentences that the activity becomes meaningless and I have to stop.
 As with Orwell’s masterpiece, the book has such compelling resonance with our own times that some lines and paragraphs jump out at you as if they were written yesterday.
-For this reader at least, there are insights into our own situation arcing from her prose on every page — so many that I don’t need to point them all out.
+For this reader at least, there are insights into our own situation arcing from her prose on almost every page — so many that I don’t need to point them all out.
 The book was published in 1951 (with new editions in ’53 and ’58) and focuses on totalitarianism under the Soviet Union in Russia and the Third Reich in Germany; Fascism in Italy was a dictatorship, she argues, but not actually totalitarian.

 “The true goal of Fascism,” writes Arendt, “was only to seize power and establish the Fascist ‘elite’ as uncontested ruler over the country.
 Totalitarianism is never content to rule by external means, namely, through the state and a machinery of violence; thanks to its peculiar ideology and the role assigned to it in this apparatus of coercion, totalitarianism has discovered a means of dominating and terrorizing human beings from within.”

 One of the ways totalitarian systems achieve this is by enforcing strict adherence to a psychotic narrative, to borrow CJ Hopkins’ phrase, and this war on truth creates a situation of total humiliation and helplessness by essentially removing the individual from reality — than which there is no greater expression of power.